What to do if you start crying during meditation?

 Sometimes our emotions run out of hand.
 Your tears could be the forerunner of foul weather!

 So move your attention there and every now and then, bring it back to the location of the overwhelm.
 Notice if it diminished or stayed the same.
 Or even increased.
 This moving back and forth is also an excellent mindfulness exercise in placing and moving your attention.
-It actually is one of the basic skills you need to learn if your chosen path is mindfulness.
+It is actually one of the basic skills you need to learn if your chosen path is mindfulness.

 What is important, however, is that if the overwhelm happens too often, you should see a therapist.
 Or at least tune down the meditation by a notch.